fedi-dayeg/complete-nestjs-boilerplate/docs/installation.md

 ## Prerequisites

-> **Note**: This project uses Yarn for package management.
+> **Note**: Complete NestJS Boilerplate uses Yarn for package management.
 All documentation examples will use Yarn commands.

 Before starting, install the following tools and packages.
 We recommend using the LTS (Long Term Support) versions for stability and compatibility.